cferdinandi/reef-js/content/getting-started.md

 });
 ```

-*Template literals give you a simple, JSX-like templating experience.
-If you want, you can use old-school concatenated strings for more backwards compatibility.*
+_Template literals give you a simple, JSX-like templating experience._

 ## 4. Render your component